 If you suspect any of these problems, don’t try to repair the problem yourself.
 Although the thrill of DIY can be tempting, at-home garage door repair is a dangerous undertaking.
 Even with the best of intentions, you could accidentally injure yourself or someone else because you aren’t prepared for any and all scenarios.
 Resist the urge to handle the problem yourself.
 Call a trustworthy garage door repair company and allow them to properly diagnose and correct the problem.

 4. Is My Garage Door Off-Balance?

 The best way to test the balance of your garage door is to disconnect the garage door from the automatic opener.
 Then, manually lift the door a few feet off the ground.
 If the door is balanced, the springs will support it enough that it will stay in place or slowly coast back into place.
-If it’s off-balance, then it will quickly slide back down.
+If it’s off-balance, then it will quickly slide back down as the door closes.
 Don’t go more than a few feet in the air before you let go because an unbalanced door will slide quickly, and you don’t want it crashing to the ground from a significant height.